Biology Faculty Research

 Neuroscience, stem cells, developmental biology

 Dr. Hartman has a sharp interest in the development of the nervous system.
-Using targeted genetic approaches, Dr. Hartman investigates how molecular pathways guide neural stem cell behavior and how alterations in these pathways can lead to devastating neuropathologies.
+Using targeted genetic approaches, Hartman investigates how molecular pathways guide neural stem cell behavior and how alterations in these pathways can lead to devastating neuropathologies.
 His recent work examines how the mammalian target of rapamycin (mTOR) pathway affects fate decisions of neural stem cells.

 Dr. Michael R. Lague